 3. Dress the Kids Up in Their Halloween Costumes and Take Some Pictures

 Get some additional use out of your kids Halloween costumes by putting them on during the day before or after Halloween.
 My favorite place to go is to a park with great fall leaves.
 The pictures you can get are gorgeous.
-It’s also kind of fun wearing them for every day activities, like getting groceries or going to the library.
+It’s also kind of fun wearing costumes for every day activities, like getting groceries or going to the library.

 5. Go Pumpkin Picking or for a Walk Through a Corn Maze

 There are some great options in the Calgary area for corn mazes and pumpkin patches.
 Most of them offer a ton of other family friendly entertainment as well.
 Some also offer special Halloween or pumpkin themed events.